 Observation of Fibroadenomas

 Particularly dependent on the size and symptomatic experience of the lesion, physicians may adopt a cautious monitoring approach, observing the progression of the fibroadenoma over time.
-A biopsy may be performed to ascertain that the lesion is indeed a fibroadenoma and is benign in nature.
+A biopsy can be performed to ascertain that the lesion is indeed a fibroadenoma and is benign in nature.

 Surgical Removal of Breast Fibroadenoma